xtdb-labs/learn-crux-datalog-today/master.md

 In the above query, the input logic variable `name` is bound to a scalar - a string in this case.
 There are four different kinds of
-input: scalars, tuples, collections and relations.
+input: scalars, tuples, collections, and relations.

 ## A quick aside